As Regulations Roll Back, Could Clean Water Protection Business Dry Up?

 Many business interests are cheering President Trump's recent rollback of water regulations put in place by the Obama administration.
 But companies that make money protecting clean water could take a big hit.

-The Trump administration is stripping protections for streams that only run after rain, and for wetlands that don't have a connection to bigger waterways above-ground.
+The Trump administration is stripping protections for streams that only run after rain and for wetlands that don't have a connection to bigger waterways above ground.
 Announcing the rule last week at the International Builders' Show in Las Vegas, EPA Administrator Andrew Wheeler said it will "save Americans time and money while accelerating infrastructure projects and economic development."

-The EPA says there's no data on exactly how many waterways would be affected, but a leaked presentation by government scientists says more than half of wetlands across the country and 18% of streams would not have federal protection.
+The EPA says there's no data on exactly how many waterways would be affected, but a leaked presentation by government scientists says more than half of wetlands across the country as well as 18% of streams would not have federal protection.

 The wetland mitigation industry